 The following selected consolidated financial data for EMCORE's five most recent fiscal years ended September 30, 2003 is qualified by reference to and should be read in conjunction with the Financial Statements and the Notes thereto, and Management's Discussion and Analysis of Financial Condition and Results of Operations included elsewhere in this Annual Report.
 The Statement of Operations data set forth below with respect to fiscal years 2003, 2002 and 2001 and the Balance Sheet data as of September 30, 2003 and 2002 are derived from EMCORE's audited financial statements included elsewhere in this document.
-The Statement of Operations data for fiscal years 2000 and the Balance Sheet data as of September 30, 2000 and 1999 and the Balance Sheet data as of September 30, 2000 and 1999 and the Balance to reflect EMCORE's two-for-one (2:1) common stock split that was effective on September 18, 2000.
+The Statement of Operations data for fiscal years 2000 and 1999 and the Balance Sheet data as of September 30, 2001, 2000 and 1999 are derived from audited financial statements not included herein.
+All share amounts have been restated to reflect EMCORE's two-for-one (2:1) common stock split that was effective on September 18, 2000.